False Framing: Immigration Reform

 False Framing: Immigration Bill

-LISTED BELOW are several of the ‘immigration reform’ arguments that have been used by pro-amnesty advocates, corporate interests, lobbyists, liars, con-men, carnival barkers, members of Congress and low-information voters, including cafeteria Republicans such as Rubio and Ryan, to try and justify illegal immigration or ‘Amnesty’.
+LISTED BELOW are several of the ‘immigration reform’ arguments that have been used by pro-amnesty advocates, corporatist, foreigners, lobbyists, con-men, carnival barkers, members of Congress and low-info voters, including cafeteria Republicans such as Rubio and Ryan, to try and justify illegal immigration, open borders or ‘Amnesty’.
 Purveyors of liberal bias falsely present themselves as being objective.
-And too often Republicans play along.
+And too often Republicans are complicit.
 Next to each argument is the brief reason why that argument has no merit.

 1) They are an economic necessity – Not true.
 The idea that a bunch of desperately poor, uneducated, unskilled, non-English speaking foreigners with an average education equivalent of 10th grade are an economic necessity is ludicrous.
 In fact, when you compare cost vs. benefit, it is obvious they’re not only NOT a necessity, they’re NOT even an asset.
 Rather, they’re a liability and a huge one at that.
 It’s projected ‘each’ adult alien would receive $592,000 more in benefits over their lifetime than they’d pay in taxes.
 Multiply that by 20 million.
 Central to the point, the less-educated will use more in services than they’ll pay in taxes.
 Only market demand should drive ‘legal’ immigration.